overdrive3000/ansible-percona/README.md

 If **create_app_db** is true this playbook will configura an application database, you can set a path for a SQL dump file if you want to restore data in the new application database

+*apt_cache_server* can be set to an apt-cacher service to change the apt-repository

+    apt_cache_server: "192.168.1.254:3142/"

 ## Dependencies

 None.